Leonard Nimoy was born in Boston, Mass', USA on March 26th 1931.

 He also 'voiced' Spock in the tv episode 'The Transporter Malfunction' of the popular series 'The Big Bang Theory'

-He has announced his retirement from appearances at conventions, but continues to enjoy his photography projects.
-He filmed a advert for Audi with Zachary and is still working on occasional documentaries
+He announced his retirement from appearances at conventions, but continued to enjoy his photography projects.
+He filmed a advert for Audi with Zachary and another with William Shatner for volkswagen.